MG977/PhD_Copernicus/_build/html/_sources/rs_imageanalysis.rst.txt

 Now we want the classification algorithm to **predict** each image pixel’s **UNKNOWN land cover** based on their spectral signature’s **similarity** with the **KNOWN training samples** (see :ref:`How-to-compare-spectral-signatures`). |br|
 The output is a classification map with all the classes defined by the training samples (:numref:`Fig10_signature`).

-.. note:: **In other words, the classification map is a prediction based on the knowledge of some limited training sites.**
+.. note:: **In other words, the classification map is a PREDICTION based on the knowledge of some limited training sites.**

 .. _Fig10_signature:
 .. figure:: /Figure/Fig10_signature.png